wegiangb/rdefra/reviewROPENSCI.md

 * I have now added a table of contents at the beginning of the README

 * Thanks for the suggestions to improve the first time series plot, now m^3 renders nicely and the plot shows daily means instead of all the points

+### One last question from me: I was thinking of moving the package to the root directory (now it's in a subfolder) as I noticed that that is the easiest way to get appveyor to work.
+The side effect is that the repository name will change and the link to the old releases will be lost.
+An option would be to create a separate repository.
+What is your view on that?
+Thanks again!

+## rdefra - response to reviewers (step 4)

+### @masalmon

+* I added the tests and then used skip_on_travis() before them.
+I'm not using appveyor at the moment (since I can only get it to work when the package is in the root directory but I'll use skip_on_appveyor() function in the future,if needed.
+I use skip_on_cran only for the test that retrieve hourly data.
+The vignette seems to build relatively quickly now.

+* Yes, I added the attr(output, "units") just before returning the object.

+* Ops, I forgot to knit the README.Rmd before committing.
+You should now see the toc.

+* I have modified the second ozone plot based on your suggestions and added few comments.